comfy-devs/comfy-backend/README.md

 | `yarn typecheck`                        | Runs Typescript checker on the codebase.       |

 ## Contributing
-If you want a feature added or you found a bug, make a new <a href="https://github.com/nyananime-devs/nyananime-backend/issues">Issue</a>.
+If you want a feature added or you found a bug, make a new <a href="https://github.com/LamkasDev/miracle/issues">Issue</a>.
-If you want to contribute, make a new <a href="https://github.com/nyananime-devs/nyananime-backend/pulls">Pull Request</a>.
+If you want to contribute, make a new <a href="https://github.com/LamkasDev/miracle/pulls">Pull Request</a>.
 There are no guidelines or any of the sort and contributing is highly encougaraged!

 ## License
-Nyan Anime (Back-end) is licensed under the [GNU General Public License v3.0](https://github.com/nyananime-devs/nyananime-backend/blob/master/LICENSE).
+Miracle is licensed under the [GNU General Public License v3.0](https://github.com/LamkasDev/miracle/blob/master/LICENSE).